raelynncui/comm4190_F25_Final_Project/README.md

 ## Repository Structure

 ### **1_Ideas/**
 Contains all early brainstorming notes and the finalized description of AdaptEd, our chosen LLM.
+Under this folder, navigate to final_idea to see what we landed on!

 ### **2_Usage_Scenarios/**
 Includes two detailed usage scenarios from each team member, illustrating how different target users would interact with AdaptEd.